domwakeling/100-days-of-code/README.md

     small (and small landscape) screens - suspect will need to resize text as a minimum in these circumstances
 * Put a copy of the site live (probably on domwakeling.com) and ask for feedback

+### Day 28: January 29, 2017

+** Today's Progress**: Implemented some tweaks to the site (zooming out should now re-center the page, improved layout on mobile devices, tweaks to search results) & set the site live at ski-slopes.uk